Tetraloniella dentata: Habitat

 The species is found in dry and warm locations, vineyards, fallow and ruderal areas, sand and clay pits, steep banks.
 From the lowlands to the montane elevation.
 In Germany this species can be found in the large sandy areas north of the low mountain range, e.g. in the Döberitzer Heide.
 There it uses sandy, dry and warm ruderal spots, where it creates nests on, among other things, south-facing embankments with a sandy subsoil.

 Ecology

 Tetraloniella dentata is an univoltine species.
 It flies from July to September.
-It is an oligolectic species specializing in Asteraceae, especially Cynareae.
+It is an oligolectic species specializing in Asteraceae, especially Cardueae.
 Pollen sources are mainly Centaurea stoebe, but also Centaurea scabiosa, Carduus acanthoides and Onopordum acanthium.

 Tetraloniella dentata nests in self-dug cavities in the earth.
 Nests are in bare or sparsely overgrown soil, flat to sloping surfaces in self-dug corridors.
 The nest structure is similar to that of Eucera macroglossa.
 The brood cells are at a depth of 12 cm and more.
 The nest entrance is surrounded by a tumulus.
 The nest consists of a usually branched main passage.
 The preferred substrate is sand, loess or loess clay, which can also be compacted.

 Ammobates vinctus and Triepeolus tristis are given as cuckoo bees.